 Postdoctoral Training Program for Research on Aging

-The Postdoctoral Training Program for Research on Aging is conducted in the Robert and Arlene Kogod Center on Aging at Mayo Clinic.
+The Postdoctoral Training Program for Research on Aging is associated with the Robert and Arlene Kogod Center on Aging at Mayo Clinic.
+Individuals train in the research program of a Mayo Clinic principal investigator.

 The goals of the Postdoctoral Training Program for Research on Aging are to provide multidisciplinary research opportunities for postdoctoral fellows at Mayo Clinic and to train them to be future leaders of biomedical research in aging and age-related diseases.